ZhaLuc/CODEARIZONA/README.md

 ## Product tour

 Screenshots below are the intended captures.
 Files live in [`docs/assets/`](docs/assets/README.md).
 If an image is not in the repo yet, GitHub will show the alt text until the file is added.
+#### DISCLAIMER: The names used in the demo are fictional and made up.

 <div align="center">